Taylor Swift Criticized For Deep Discount Single

 For the second time since its release, Taylor Swift has discounted her single “I Don’t Wanna Live Forever” to 69 cents, which is almost half the price of a regular single on iTunes.
 The song, which is from the movie 50 Shades Darker, is a duet with Zayn Malik that everybody thought was a surefire No. 1 hit.

 Taylor Swift’s song came close to hitting No. 1 when she discounted it a month ago, but never quite hit the pole position.
 Most artists would love to have a hit like “I Don’t Wanna Live Forever,” but this is Taylor Swift we are talking about.
 Every new song from Swift has always been expected to hit No. 1.
 The song certainly hasn’t been poorly received by critics.
-Entertainment Weekly gave Swift’s song a “B+”
+Entertainment Weekly gave Swift’s song a “B+.”

 “Perhaps she’s trying to change the conversation around her [after backlash], and she certainly succeeds on that front: Welcome to Taylor Swift’s Sexy Side™, courtesy of an electro-R&B duet with Zayn Malik called ‘I Don’t Wanna Live Forever (Fifty Shades Darker).’
 It’s a surprising step from an artist who doesn’t exactly make anyone’s idea of mood music and who generally prefers to keep her image on the squeakier side of clean.”